lvmgeo/GISPython/README.md

 * unified script initiation from ArcGIS environment, Python Shell and from other tools
 * etc.

-LVM GEO Python Core is an open source automation and scripting core developed by the LVM GEO team.
-Based on this core any developer can build their simple and structured Python programming scripts with a rich functionality.

-LVM GEO also offers courses about LVM GEO Python and to develop an automation platform for companies and organizations.
-LVM GEO scripting platform is already being used by several companies in Latvia, including JSC Latvia's State Forests for more than 200 automated processes every day.
+The LVM GEO Python Core is already being used by several companies in Latvia, including JSC Latvia's State Forests for more than 200 automated processes every day.
+LVM GEO offers courses about LVM GEO Python to support development of an automation platform for companies and organizations.

 ---------
 LVM GEO Python Core package **_ GISPython_** contains following modules: